citomni/docs/concepts/architecture.md

 CitOmni wiring is explicit.

 - Providers are listed in `config/providers.php`.
-- Providers contribute service maps, config overlays, and routes in a deterministic "last wins" merge.
+- Providers contribute service maps, config overlays, and dispatch maps (HTTP routes and CLI commands) in a deterministic "last wins" merge.
 - Services are accessed via `$this->app->{id}` and instantiated from the service map.

 Service map sources depend on context: